Love Synonym Pt.2: Right for Us

 Love Synonym Pt.2: Right for Us (stylized as Love Synonym #2: Right for Us) is the second part of the debut extended play by South Korean singer Wonho.
-It was released by Highline Entertainment and distributed by Kakao M on February 26, 2021.
-Its lead single is "Lose".
+It was released by Highline Entertainment and BMG Rights Management, and distributed by Kakao M on February 26, 2021.
+Its release was supported by the single "Lose".

 Background and release

 Wonho initially announced an upcoming EP in 2020 and performed a song "Flash" at his online concert in September 2020.
 The title and the release date were confirmed in February 2021.
-It is the continuation of the series started by his first EP.
+It is the continuation of the series started by his first EP, Love Synonym Pt.1: Right for Me (2020).

 A music video for "Lose" was released on the same day as the EP.
 It was also released in two language versions; English and Korean.
 For the song "Ain't About You", Wonho collaborated with singer-songwriter Kiiara.
 For the song "Weneed", Wonho released a special video through his personal YouTube channel on his birthday; the song is named in reference to Wonho's fanbase "Wenee".

 Critical reception

 Ruby C of NME gave the EP four stars, saying that it "seems to have found a well-balanced equilibrium in both sound and vibe".
-P. Claire Dodson described the EP for Teen Vogue as "a delightful, concise EP, especially on tracks like "WENEED", a pretty soft-pop hit with a power-pop chorus that highlights [Wonho's] smooth vocals".
+P. Claire Dodson described the EP for Teen Vogue as "a delightful, concise EP, especially on tracks like "Weneed", a pretty soft-pop hit with a power-pop chorus that highlights [Wonho's] smooth vocals".